For more than 25 years, we have committed ourselves to funding the very best in breast cancer research.

 - Opening the UK’s first dedicated breast cancer research centre at the Institute of Cancer Research in London

-- Launching one of the world’s largest studies into the causes of breast cancer
+- Launching one of the world’s largest studies into the causes of breast cancer - the Generations Study

 - Establishing the UK’s first ever national breast cancer tissue bank, to provide researchers across the UK and Ireland with tissue vital to their work.